projectara/greybus-spec/source/control.rst

    The following additional operations are also defined to be part of the control protocol.
-They are only exchanged between the SVC and AP, and may be segregated into a separate “SVC protocol” in the future.
+They are only exchanged between the SVC and AP, and may be segregated into a separate "SVC protocol" in the future.
 As with all control protocol operations, the first value is the |unipro| device id of the source of the request.